Project Activities

 Sample

-This project will examine the relationship between student participation in high school CTE programs and long-term outcomes such as employment, earnings, and postsecondary enrollment.
+This project examined the relationship between student participation in high school CTE programs and long-term outcomes such as employment, earnings, and postsecondary enrollment.

 Research design and methods